WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise-v2.md

 <aside class="notes">

 **Talking Points**:
-- The above will work, but it is not a great solutiom; it can create performance issues.
+- The above will work, but it is not a great solution; it can create performance issues.
 [Official React documentation]( https://reacttraining.com/react-router/web/api/Routestates), "When you use component the router uses React.createElement to create a new React element from the given component.
 That means if you provide an inline function to the component prop, you would create a new component every render.
 This results in the existing component unmounting and the new component mounting instead of just updating the existing component.
 When using an inline function for inline rendering, use the render or the children prop.

 - So if you’re not supposed to pass a function to component, what’s the solution?
 Turns out the React Router team predicted this problem and gave us a handy solution.
 Instead of using component, use the render prop. render accepts a functional component and that function won’t get unnecessarily remounted like with component.
 Source: [Tyler Mcginnis](https://tylermcginnis.com/react-router-pass-props-to-components/)